pettik/FrontendMentor--fe-profile-card-component_sass/README.md

 ## Welcome! 👋

-This is my very 1st time Code challenge from <a href="https://www.frontendmentor.io/">FrontendMentor site</a> Frontend Mentor challenges help me improve your coding skills by building realistic projects. .
+This is my very 1st time Code challenge from <a href="https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ">FrontendMentor Profile card component challenge</a>.
+Frontend Mentor challenges help me improve your coding skills by building realistic projects. .
-But this time I come with SASS and I re-create the first challenge with Sass components to pratice my Sass skills.
+<b>But this time I come with SASS and I re-create the first challenge with Sass components to pratice my Sass skills.</b>

 ## Table of contents